ISSN: 1308-5727 | E-ISSN: 1308-5735

 Samuel Cortez1, Ana Maria Arbeláez1, Michael Wallendorf2, Kyle McNerney1

-METHODS: Cortisol levels from 36 children undergoing 1 mcg Cosyntropin stimulation tests to rule out AI were measured using polyclonal antibody (pAb) immunoassay (Roche Elecsys Cortisol I), mAB immunoassay (Roche Elecsys Cortisol II), and LC/MS. Logistic regression was used to predict AI using the pAB as the reference standard.
-A receiver operator characteristic curve (ROC), area under the curve (AUC), sensitivity, specificity, and kappa agreement were also calculated.
+METHODS: Cortisol levels from 36 children undergoing 1 mcg Cosyntropin stimulation tests to rule out AI were measured using pAb immunoassay (Roche Elecsys Cortisol I), mAB immunoassay (Roche Elecsys Cortisol II), and LC/MS. Logistic regression was used to predict AI using the pAB as the reference standard.
+A receiver operator characteristic curve, area under the curve (AUC), sensitivity, specificity, and kappa agreement were also calculated.

-RESULTS: Using a peak serum cortisol cutoff value of 12.5 μg/dL for the mAb immunoassay provides a 99% sensitivity and 94% specificity for diagnosing AI, when compared to the historical pAb immunoassay cutoff of 18 μg/dL (AUC= 0.997).
-Likewise, a cutoff of value of 14 μg/dL using the LC/MS, provides a 99% sensitivity and 88% specificity when compared to the pAb immunoassay (AUC=0.995).
+RESULTS: Using a peak serum cortisol cutoff value of 12.5 μg/dL for the mAb immunoassay provided 99% sensitivity and 94% specificity for diagnosing AI, when compared to the historical pAb immunoassay cutoff of 18 μg/dL (AUC=0.997).
+Likewise, a cutoff of value of 14 μg/dL using the LC/MS, provided 99% sensitivity and 88% specificity when compared to the pAb immunoassay (AUC=0.995).

 DISCUSSION AND CONCLUSION: To prevent overdiagnosis of AI in children undergoing 1 mcg Cosyntropin stimulation test, our data support using a new peak serum cortisol cutoff of 12.5 μg/dL and 14 μg/dL to diagnose AI when using mAb immunoassays and LC/MS in children, respectively.